taihen/taihen.github.io/content/about.md

 ## What Do I Do?

-- **Web Development:** Building responsive and user-friendly websites.
+- **System Engineering:** Building system engineering tools for performance, automation and experience.
-- **Software Engineering:** Developing robust and scalable software solutions.
+- **Infrastructure Engineering:** Developing scalable infrastructure solutions.
-- **Tech Blogging:** Sharing insights, tutorials, and experiences in the tech industry.
+- **Tech Outreach:** Sharing insights, tutorials, and experiences.

 ## My Mission

 To inspire and empower others through technology.
-I believe in the power of code to change the world and I'm dedicated to making a positive impact through my work.
+I believe in the power of collaboration and code to change the world.
+I'm dedicated to making a positive impact through my work.

 ## Get In Touch

 Feel free to reach out if you have any questions, feedback, or just want to connect.
 I'm always open to new opportunities and collaborations.

-Thank you for visiting my website.
-Stay tuned for more updates and exciting content!